ckoh27Punahou/waveGenerator/README.md

 ## CAD BOM

-The [Bill of Materials](https://github.com/ckoh27Punahou/waveGenerator/blob/main/DocsWave%20Generator%20BOM%20Final%20-%20Wave%20Generator%20BOM.csv) to all of the COTS parts is posted as a .csv with the CAD files.
+The [Bill of Materials](https://github.com/ckoh27Punahou/waveGenerator/blob/main/Docs/waveGeneratorBOM.csv) to all of the COTS parts is posted as a .csv within the Docs folder.

 # Source Code